top of page

 B20928 (C53-21)

 Bristol library holds and lists the B20928 manuscript as in Chatterton's own handwriting.
 Meyerstein agrees that it is in Chatterton's hand.
 However, Taylor is sure that it is copied by an unknown scribe, from an unknown original by Chatterton.
-I have chosen to use this manuscript as the backdrop to this website.
+I have chosen to use this manuscript as the backdrop to this website, which demonstrates my faith in it.

 (C53-22)

 Some would say that dear old George Catcott had pretensions to grandeur, but I reckon he saw the success of Reliques and was attempting to grab a share of it by appealing to its wide readership.
 Surely anyone who bought the Reliques would also buy The Execution of Sir Charles Bawdin, and, in due course, they would also buy any future editions of Rowley’s works?
-So George is not as stupid as some Chatterton editors like to make out!
-Although, that being said, it seems that the 1772 edition was a failure and did not sell well at all!
+Unfortunately, it seems that the 1772 edition was a failure and didn't sell well at all ; hence it is quite a rare and expensive edition.

 I have tried to research the motto online and have got a rough translation from Google.
 Unfortunately the translation makes no sense and, although I was an altar boy in the days when the Mass was in Latin, I have no grasp of it these days.
 So, you clever clogs out there, what did the motto mean when Ovid used it, and what when Percy used it for the Reliques, assuming that the motto can be read to suit different usages.